 Boarding: We provide a loving home for your dog while you are away.
 For a day or several weeks, your dog will be part of our household with access to our large fenced yard to romp and play.
 Lots of cuddling and attention is gratis as well.

 SSS specializes in small group social daycare and boarding and we strive to provide a safe, sane and fun place for your dog to stay, suitable for short and long stays.

-Doggy daycare services (limited): Tuesday through Sunday we welcome daycare dogs as long as we have space and there are not too many boarding dogs here.
+Doggy daycare services: Tuesday through Sunday we welcome daycare dogs as long as we have space and there are not too many boarding dogs here.
 (Boarders have priority).
-SSS is not looking to take on 5 days per week daycare dogs, but we are happy to include more 1 – 3 days per week dogs and occasional daycare dogs to the pack.
-This conributes to a well-balanced pack.

 Adventures: Each day we take an excursion to a stimulating fun-filled outdoor adventure (generally off-leash if your dog is off-leash worthy).
 Our great dog friendly parks, beaches and trails in the area, provide a variety of experiences and range of stimulation and fun for the pack.

 Dog Bath Service: Our standard practice includes a rinse off of dogs after swimming in the Bay or playing in the mud.
-If you’d like your dog to come home squeeky-clean, we are now happy to offer complete dog baths with good quality dog shampoo and warm water (now that we have a hot water hose in the yard), as well as a basic brushing after their last walk.
+If you’d like your dog to come home squeeky-clean, we are happy to offer complete dog baths with good quality dog shampoo and warm water (we have a hot water hose in the yard), towel dried and a basic brushing.

 We are insured and Kendra is Dog-Tec certified and trained in basic dog first aid/CPR.

 Training (limited).
 We practice positive reinforcement in general and have years of experience with dogs and a solid understanding of their behavior.
 We are not however certified dog trainers or behaviorists.